eri24816/music-gen-ui/README.md

 # vue-fastapi-template

 A starting point for a vue frontend + fastapi backend repo.
+It uses ts, vite, and uvicorn.

 ## install